 We conduct an independent evaluation of the reduced-rank inversion by comparing our mean posterior emissions to a full-rank regional inversion of TROPOMI observations to quantify emissions from major oil and natural gas producing regions (Shen et al., 2022).
 [Insert]

-The mean posterior emissions when used in GEOS-Chem decreases the root mean squared error of the simulated observations with the TROPOMI data by xx% relative to the prior GEOS-Chem simulation.
+The mean posterior emissions when used in GEOS-Chem decrease the root mean squared error of the simulated observations with the TROPOMI data by xx% relative to the prior GEOS-Chem simulation.
 [Insert posterior evaluation.]
 We also compare the prior and mean posterior simulations to in situ surface and aircraft observations from the GLOBALVIEWplus CH4 ObsPack v(xx) database maintained by the National Oceanic and Atmospheric Administration (NOAA) Global Monitoring Laboratory (cite).
 [Insert independent posterior evaluation.]

 3.1 National sectoral emissions